.rll-youtube-player, [data-lazy-src]{display:none !important;}

 • Mechanical overload of the foot

-• Highly arched or very flat feet
+• Very high-arched or very flat feet

 • Certain metabolic conditions